-They are seed‑stage startup, backed by Y Combinator.
+They are a seed‑stage startup, backed by Y Combinator.

 JITX: The input is a high-level system block diagram (which could be on the back of a napkin), and a description of the required functionality.
 We work with you to hammer out the details and then work your design through our tools.

-They offer a fixed price or subscription based flexible engagement.
-Looks like they are not providing a software as of now but helping companies automate hardware design and deliver it faster using their tools in the backend.
+They offer a fixed price or subscription-based flexible engagement.
+Looks like they are not providing software as of now but helping companies automate hardware design and deliver it faster using their tools in the backend.

 Some of the designs they have done (as mentioned on their website) are shown below:

-See JITX tool in action using a script to design a PCB.
+See the JITX tool in action using a script to design a PCB.